LangPose: Language-Aligned Motion for Robust 3D Human Pose Estimation: Discussion

 \section{Discussion}

-Learning sufficient action semantics during text embedding alignment with motion representation requires a large dataset.
-When the action classes in the pretraining dataset differ from those in the target dataset, the benefits of fusing action knowledge through pretraining may diminish.
-Despite this limitation, ActionPose can be extended to other human motion-related tasks, such as motion prediction and completion.
+Learning sufficient action semantics during text embed- ding alignment with motion representation requires a large dataset.
+When the action classes in the pretraining dataset differ from those in the target dataset, the benefits of fus- ing action knowledge through pretraining may diminish\footnote{See the Supplementary Material for more discussion.}.
+Despite this limitation, beyond 3D human pose estimation, LangPose can be extended to other human motion-related tasks, such as motion prediction and completion.
 For motion prediction, the model can use historical motion to predict intentions, thereby guiding future movements.
 Similarly, for motion completion, the model can learn transitions between starting and ending poses, constrained by the corresponding actions.
-The framework's ability to learn rich semantic information about actions also has potential benefits for downstream tasks such as motion captioning and generation from text descriptions.
+The framework's ability to learn rich semantic information about actions also has potential benefits for downstream tasks such as motion captioning from noisy inputs and generation from text descriptions.
 These applications are reserved for future work.